Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 one or more evaluation steps.
 The extensions property supplied to the deployment PUT will support language expressions that will be evaluated against the template defining the deployment.
 This allows for use of non-secure deployment parameters to fill in portions of the configuration (namespace, resource names).
-The Deployment engine will be responsible for validation expressions to ensure secret values are not processed in them.
+The Deployment engine will be responsible for validation of expressions to ensure secret values are not processed in them.

 main.json - The root deployment
 ```json